omoerbeek/e2pv/README.md

 );
 ?>
 ```
+Set `VERBOSE` to 1 if your want the script to print details on what it is doing.
 `IDCOUNT` needs to be set to the number of inverters you have. `APIKEY` and
 `SYSTEMID` correspond to your PVOutput api key and System ID.
 `LIFETIME` should be set to `0` if your lifetime kWh values produce wrong